ahlisbon/diacriticsAndNengo/README.md

 4. Also be sure to read:
    - the detailed instructions on swapping the IME with the Caps Lock key
    - how to do year conversions.

+# How to Use
+Text

+## Typing vowels with diacritics

+## Typing Currency Symbols

+## Using the Caps Lock key to swith the IME

+## Converting Western Years ⇄ Nengō